Asian Art Outpost

 hanei yuuhuku

-See Also...
-Good Fortune
+See Also: Good Fortune

 bǎo bao

-This is how Chinese people express "baby".
-It's the same character twice, and therefore literally means "double precious" or "double treasure".
+The word is composed of the same character twice, and therefore literally means “double precious” or “double treasure.”

 This would be a nice wall scroll to put either inside or by the door of your baby's room (not on the door, as wall scrolls swing around wildly when hung on doors that open and close a lot).